Hulk Hogan

 A scene from 'Hulk Hogan's Rock 'n' Wrestling' animated series

-Around this time, the "Hulkamania" fan movement emerged.
-Hulk had three demands for his fans: train, pray, and take vitamins.
+It was around this time that the "Hulkamania" fan movement took off.
+Hulk had three simple rules for his fans: train, pray, and take vitamins.
 Later, a fourth was added: believe in yourself.

 Hulk Hogan Entrance Video